Preserving Raleigh's past for its future

 R3: Raleigh Then, Raleigh Now, Raleigh Next uncovers 200 years of Raleigh’s history with fascinating artifacts and images.
 Interactive kiosks provide visitors with a fun and challenging way to explore photographs from Raleigh’s past.

 Other exhibits are constantly being updated.
 Topics covered range from local politics to the history of Raleigh maps to the area’s vibrant Indian community.

 Featured exhibits are constantly being updated.
 Topics covered range from local politics to the area’s vibrant Indian community to the history of Raleigh's music scene.
 Check out current exhibits, here.

 For visitors looking for something uniquely Raleigh to take home, the Museum Store offers a selection of one-of-a-kind Raleigh gifts including items from local artisans.
-Pick up a Holly Aiken bag, a mouth-watering piece of Videri Chocolate, or a bag of specialty coffee from the Raleigh Coffee Company.
+Pick up a mouth-watering piece of Videri Chocolate or a bag of specialty coffee from the Raleigh Coffee Company.

 Admission is free, but you are welcome to place a recommended donation of $5 for adults in the donation box located in the gift shop.
 Group tours available with notice.

 After exploring the COR Museum, head over to the North Carolina Museum of Natural Sciences and North Carolina Museum of History, just a short walk down Fayetteville St. and past the North Carolina State Capitol.
 (Both have free admission!)